On the action of relatively irreducible automorphisms on their train tracks: North-South dynamics for primitive irreducible automorphisms

 \subsection{At least one of the laminations is long in any tree of the boundary}

 The key lemma here is the following.

 \begin{lem}[{\cite[Lemma~3.26]{Gupta}}] Let $T \in \overline{\O(\G)}$.
-Then there exists a tree $T_0 \in \O(\G)$, an equivariant map $h : T_0 \to T$, and a bi-infinite geodesic $\gamma_0$ representing a generic leaf of $\Lambda^+_{\phi} $ or of $\Lambda^-_{\phi}$, such that $h(\gamma_0)$ has diameter greater than $2BCC(h)$. \end{lem} \begin{proof} As in the proof of \cite[Lemma~3.26]{Gupta} (also, see \cite{LL}), we distinguish three cases.
+Then there exists a tree $T_0 \in \O(\G)$, an equivariant map $h : T_0 \to T$, and a bi-infinite geodesic $\gamma_0$ representing a generic leaf of $\Lambda^+_{\phi} $ or of $\Lambda^-_{\phi}$, such that $h(\gamma_0)$ has diameter greater than $2BCC(h)$. \end{lem} \begin{proof} As in the proof of \cite[Lemma~3.26]{Gupta} (see also~\cite{LL}), we distinguish three cases.
 We just give a sketch of the proof for each case and we refer to original proof for the details. \begin{itemize} \item Suppose that $T$ has dense orbits.
 First, we note that arc stabilisers of $T$ are trivial (this is true by~\cite[Proposition~5.17]{Horbez}).
 In this case, the conclusion is a consequence of Propositions~\ref{Q-map1} and~\ref{SmallBCC1} exactly as in the proof of~\cite[Lemma~3.26]{Gupta}.

-\item Suppose that $T$ has not dense orbit and that it is not simplicial.
+\item Suppose that $T$ does not have dense orbits and that it is not simplicial.
 This sub-case, can be reduced to the first case (of a tree with dense orbits), by collapsing the simplicial part, exactly as in~\cite{Gupta}.

 \item Suppose that $T$ is simplicial.
 In this case, we have to show that a generic leaf of the attracting lamination cannot be contained in the boundary $\partial B$ of some vertex stabiliser $B$ in $T$.
 In other words, we want to prove that the lamination is not contained in any vertex stabiliser of a (non-trivial) tree in the boundary of $\O(\G)$.
 By~\cite[Corollary~5.5]{Horbez}, point stabilisers of trees in the boundary have finite rank and, more specifically, their rank is bounded above by $\rank(\G)$.
 It follows that they have infinite index and so they cannot carry the lamination, by~\ref{Carries1}. \end{itemize} \end{proof}